vikas0633/python/README.md

 21ak_update_GFF3_IDsOnly.py this script take a two column id and replaces these in the GFF3 file <br />
 21ao_keep_fasta_ifGFF3.py - script to throw out excessive sequences in fasta file <br />
 21ap_TranscriptSummary.py - Summerizes GFF3 transcript wise <br />
+21aq_addGeneStrand.py - Adds the strand to the gene based on the mRNAs strands <br />

 ### Transcripts Handlers
 22a.py - script for parsing tophat/cufflink generated GTF files against a target (-G cufflink) annotation file <br />